individual therapy

 …what is therapy anyway?

-Therapy is a dedicated place to prioritize getting a better handle on your life, goals and direction with a second set of eyes (mine!) to help.
 I work from an existential lens — none of us chose to be here, but now that we are, it’s our responsibility to make meaning out of the time we have.
-In that truth there is a great deal of power and inspiration — and somehow, at the exact same time, a heap of fear, uncertainty, anxiety and profound grief.
+In that truth there is a great deal of power and inspiration — and somehow, again at the exact same time, a heap of fear, uncertainty, anxiety and profound grief.
 Therapy with me is a lot of wading through this, stepping into our power and responsibility to proclaim our voice as our own, and also acclimating to the importance of vulnerability and authenticity even when its gritty.
+The act of being witnessed in an authentic way by another trusted person is, in itself, one of the biggest parts of the medicine of therapy.

 …how often do we meet? and how long does therapy go?